* C A L L F O R P R O P O S A L S *

 Egyptian cartoonist, scriptwriter, performer and cult satirist Andeel, co-founder of the comics quarterly Tok Tok.

-Artist, editor and writer Jenifer Evans, co-curator, Taha Belal, of Nile Sunset Annex, an art production and distribution outfit in downtown Cairo which opened soon after the revolution in 2011, and former Culture Editor for the bilingual online newspaper Madr Masr.
+Artist, editor and writer Jenifer Evans, founder and co-curator, with Taha Belal, of Nile Sunset Annex, an art production and distribution outfit in downtown Cairo which opened soon after the revolution in 2011, and former Culture Editor of one of the few (if not the only) remaining independent news sources in Egypt, Madr Masr.

-Scholar of law and technology, cyber-physical systems, AI and surveillance Jake Goldenfein (Swinburne University of Technology), currently a research fellow at Cornell Tech, whose book Monitoring Laws: Surveillance, Automation and Information Law, will be published by Cambridge University Press later this year.
+Melbourne’s own, currently New York-based Jake Goldenfein (Swinburne University of Technology)- musician, scholar of law & technology/cyber-physical systems/AI/surveillance, and research fellow at Cornell Tech, whose book Monitoring Laws: Surveillance, Automation and Information Law, will come out with Cambridge University Press later in 2019…